ajpinedam/maui-wiki/Getting-Started.md

 1. Start a New Project

 ```
-dotnet new maui -n FirstLook
+dotnet new maui-mobile -n FirstLook
 ```

 2. Open the project in Visual Studio Code.